iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 [Click here](https://github.com/iankohdes/examining-one-anime-episodes-subtitles/tree/main) to access the GitHub repository.
 {{</ alert >}}

 Ever thought of analysing subtitles written in one of the world’s most complicated writing systems?
-I have, and that’s the basis for this post.
-Using the Japanese-language subtitles of one episode of an anime series, I calculate some metrics and present my findings in subsequent sections.
+I have.
+Using the Japanese-language subtitles of one episode of an anime series, I calculate some metrics and present my findings.

-It’s also my first attempt at natural language processing (NLP), which is why I want to keep things simple.
-This means looking at Japanese characters, not words.
+It’s my first attempt at natural language processing (NLP) so I wish to keep things simple.
+This means focusing on Japanese characters, not words.
 (In Chinese and Japanese, a word could comprise one or more characters.)
+Put differently, this analysis features no tokenisation.
 In future, I hope to explore subtitles at the word level, and present analyses of greater complexity and depth.

-{{< alert >}}
-This analysis is restricted to Japanese **characters**, not words, and therefore doesn’t feature any tokenisation.
-{{</ alert >}}

 For now, allow me to start with some contextual information that’ll be helpful for understanding what follows.